smitmartijn/networkinsight-cookbook/manuscript/ch-1-intro.md

 # Foreword by Shiv Agarwal

-*Founder of ArkinNet, currently Vice-President of vRealize Network Insight with VMware*
+*Founder of ArkinNet, currently VP and GM of vRealize Network Insight with VMware*

 VMware vRealize Network Insight (or vRNI, or Network Insight) has seen massive adoption in VMware's' customer base, helping our customers get end-to-end visibility and operational simplicity as they embrace a software-defined approach to networking and security.
 Network Insight completes VMware's Virtual Cloud Network vision and story by providing seamless visibility and converged network operations across the data center (virtual and physical) and hybrid cloud as well as branch offices and remote sites (via SD-WAN integration).